thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 ## Expand Conf 2019: Continuous Delivery for 15 teams and there single monolith

-It is only late 2019 I came up with a new subject thanks to [Jeffrey Fredrick](https://twitter.com/Jtf) and [Douglas Squirrel](https://twitter.com/douglassquirrel):
+It 2019 I came up with a new subject thanks to [Jeffrey Fredrick](https://twitter.com/Jtf) and [Douglas Squirrel](https://twitter.com/douglassquirrel):
 [*Continuous Delivery for 15 teams and there single monolith*]({% link _talks/15-teams-1-monolith-4-months-to-achieve-continuous-delivery.md %})